tobias-tengler/create-relay-app/docs/next-data-fetching.md

 };
 ```

-For Typescript users I have created the types `GetRelayServerSideProps` and `GetRelayStaticProps` that will force you to return the `initialRecords`.
+For TypeScript users I have created the types `GetRelayServerSideProps` and `GetRelayStaticProps` that will force you to return the `initialRecords`.

 The `initialRecords` are then processed by the `_app` component, which should have already been setup to handle these records, if you used `create-relay-app` to setup the project.